davoper/keyboard-layouts/README.md

 There are two ways to install keyboard layouts:
 - [Run and install precompiled setup package](#installation-using-precompiled-setup-package)
 - [Creating setup package yourself](#Compiling-setup-package-and-installing-from-created-setup-package)

+Depending on current Windows language and active keyboard, restart of operating system might be needed after installation before new layout becomes active.

 ## Installation using precompiled setup package
 Download <layout>.zip package, extract it into a directory and run included _setup.exe_